About This Guide

 2 Noble St, Newtown · Sawyers Arms listing →

 Two Noble is a Chef's Hat-awarded South-East Asian restaurant operating upstairs in Sawyers Arms Tavern — Geelong's oldest pub, est. 1850.
-The bottomless lunch runs Friday to Sunday from 12pm: a chef's selection of six dishes paired with 90 minutes of bottomless cocktails, prosecco, wine, beer, and soft drinks, for $85 per head.
-This is the most considered food package of the six — fine dining quality rather than share-plate casual.
+The bottomless lunch runs Friday to Sunday from 12pm: a chef's six-course shared selection of bold seasonal Asian flavours paired with 90 minutes of bottomless cocktails, crisp prosecco, quality wines, beer and soft drinks, for $95 per head.
+This is the most considered food package on the list — fine dining quality rather than share-plate casual.

 The location matters: Sawyers Arms sits opposite Kardinia Park, five minutes from the CBD.
 Sawyers Arms Tavern rates 4.6 stars from 570 reviews.
 Groups who want a legitimate restaurant experience alongside their unlimited drinks, rather than a party atmosphere, will find the closest fit here.